kjemmett/thesis/notes/tda.md

 Each step of the pipline involves some type of transformation of the data.
 We describe each step of the pipeline in turn.

-The exposition is designed to be straight-forward and self-contained.
-Further exposition can be found in Appendix \ref{ap:algtop}.

-\subsection{Persistent Homology}

-\subsection{Mapper}

-Mapper